2C-C: Society and culture

+Legal status

 China

 As of October 2015 2C-C is a controlled substance in China.

 Canada

 As of October 31, 2016; 2C-C is a controlled substance (Schedule III) in Canada.

+Finland

+Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Germany

 2C-C is an Anlage I controlled drug.

 Sweden

 Sveriges riksdags health ministry Statens folkhälsoinstitut classified 2C-C as "health hazard" under the act Lagen om förbud mot vissa hälsofarliga varor (translated Act on the Prohibition of Certain Goods Dangerous to Health) as of Mar 1, 2005, in their regulation SFS 2005:26 listed as 2,5-dimetoxi-4-klorfenetylamin (2C-C), making it illegal to sell or possess.

 United States

 As of July 9, 2012, in the United States 2C-C is a Schedule I substance under the Food and Drug Administration Safety and Innovation Act of 2012, making possession, distribution and manufacture illegal.